Inquiry into groped claims against former Tory MP Chris Pincher to be released - ExBulletin

 He resigned and then lost the Tory whip, meaning he now sits in the Commons as an independent.

-Already battling to remain Prime Minister while being dogged by party allegations, Mr Johnson’s handling of the Pincher affair was the final straw for his Cabinet support.
+Already battling to remain prime minister while being dogged by party allegations, Mr Johnson’s handling of the Pincher affair has been the final straw for his Cabinet support.

-He had appointed the MP to the lead role overseeing party discipline when he was aware of a formal complaint about Mr Pinchers’ past behaviour.
+He had appointed the MP to the lead role overseeing party discipline when he was aware of a formal complaint about Mr Pincher’s past conduct.

 A recall petition could be triggered in his Staffordshire seat if the committee recommends a suspension of at least 10 sitting days and the House of Commons at large approves it.